Travel memory: That last day in San Gil, Colombia.

 It was our last day in San Gil, we had just booked an overnight bus to Medellin (a story all in itself) so we had the whole day ahead of us with nothing to do.
 The night before we met some fellow travelers, who told us about Cascada de Juan Curi waterfalls, ( a series of waterfalls leading to the main one, which you can abseil and rappel down in the middle of the San Gil jungle.)
 With nothing to do it was a no-brainer – kill the day and do an awesome activity.

 Having asked the hostel owner at Sam’s VIP about it, we were clued up on how to get there and back.
 It supposedly wasn’t too far away, quite simple to get to and there was frequent transport.
 Seen as it wasn’t even mid-day yet we had plenty of time to check out this waterfall.
 (Side note, I love chasing waterfalls, whenever I see one I just turn into a big kid)

 The adventure begins.

-Finally we jumped on one..we started to head in the right direction, off to a winner right? …Well no, it got to a mini roundabout, turned around and just stopped. people were getting off, others got on, chickens were clucking but we didn’t move…There was a lot of Colombians shouting about one thing or another, and my voice when trying to ask was drowned out.
-Me and my friend looked at each other, thought about just waiting it out but then jumped off for a smoke and the driver took off.
+Finally, we jumped on one..we started to head in the right direction, off to a winner right? …Well no, it got to a mini roundabout, turned around and just stopped. people were getting off, others got on, chickens were clucking but we didn’t move…There was a lot of Colombians shouting about one thing or another, and my voice when trying to ask was drowned out.
+My friend and I looked at each other, thought about just waiting it out but then jumped off for a smoke and the driver took off.
 Again we looked at each other and just shrugged with a laugh.